 The French commitment continued at the 74th UN General Assembly with the organization, alongside Chile and Colombia, of a mobilization event dedicated to the protection of the Amazon and tropical forests thanks to the Alliance for Tropical Forests.

-- President Emmanuel Macron at the event for rainsforest, United Nations, NY
+- President Emmanuel Macron at the event for rainsforest - United Nations, 23 September 2019

 By involving all stakeholders (from political authorities to indigenous peoples, NGOs, scientists and companies), the objectives of this Alliance are manifold: